-On April 13, 2017, the Federal Government introduced the proposed Cannabis Act in the House of Commons, which is intended to create a strict legal framework for controlling the production, distribution, sale and possession of cannabis across Canada.
-The Federal Government has said that it intends to bring the proposed Cannabis Act into force by July 2018.
+On June 21, 2018, the Federal Government's Cannabis Act received Royal Assent.
+This created a legal framework for controlling the production, distribution, sale and possession of cannabis across Canada.
+The Cannabis Act will come into force on October 17, 2018.

-The Federal Government strictly regulates the commercial production of medical cannabis and intends to establish similar licensing requirements for the commercial production of recreational cannabis products.
-As of April 2018, there are 104 Federally licensed producers in Canada, including 3 in Nova Scotia (outside of the Halifax Regional Municipality).
+The Federal Government strictly regulates the commercial production of medical cannabis and will have similar licensing requirements for the commercial production of recreational cannabis products.
+As of July 2018, there were 114 Federally licensed producers in Canada, including 3 in Nova Scotia (outside of HRM).

-What the municipality's role in regulating commercial cannabis production?
+What is the municipality's role in regulating commercial cannabis production?

-Cannabis-related businesses are expected to expand and evolve as the Federal government introduces new legislation to legalize and regulate cannabis for recreational use.
+Cannabis-related businesses are expected to expand and evolve as a result of the legislation of recreational cannabis.

-The municipality is responsible for regulating land use through planning documents (municipal planning strategies (MPS) and land use By-laws (LUB).
+As a municipality, HRM is responsible for regulating land use through planning documents (municipal planning strategies and land use By-laws.

-As they are a new type of land use, commercial cannabis production is not specifically discussed in municipal planning documents.
-Currently, these facilities are considered under other broadly defined land use definitions contained within the municipality's 22 community land use By-laws.
+Because they are a new type of land use, commercial cannabis production is not specifically discussed in HRM's planning documents.
+Currently, these facilities are considered under other broadly defined land use definitions contained within HRM's community land use By-laws.
 In most cases, commercial cannabis production facilities are permitted in industrial zones as a ‘manufacturing use’, and depending on the specific operation and community land use By-law, the use may also meet the definition for an ‘agricultural use’ or ‘greenhouse’.

 From a land use perspective, most commercial cannabis production facilities are similar to manufacturing or agricultural processing facilities.
 Strict Federal security requirements often mean operations are appropriate for an industrial setting.
 Many of the existing facilities across Canada have been established within vacant industrial buildings.